 Dr. Jessica Micono is a licensed clinical psychologist whose expertise is in forensic psychology, psychological evaluation, diagnosis, and cognitive-behavioral therapy.
 Since she began her career in mental health in 2003, she has worked in many different settings including community mental health, adolescent residential treatment, substance abuse treatment, correctional facilities, and private practice.
 She is an Adjunct Professor at Regis University where she teaches forensic psychology.
 She is also the co-creator and co-host of a psychology podcast titled Psychology After Dark.
 Dr. Micono is passionate about educating people about mental health, reducing stigma, and connecting people with mental health resources.
 She has a M.A. in Forensic Psychology and a Psy.D. in Clinical Psychology from the Graduate School of Professional Psychology at the University of Denver.

-Ann Cookson - I'm the breeder behind Xu-Fei Chinese Shar-Pei located in Springfield, IL.
-Our dogs and pups are raised in our home and are loved as family.
-We strive to produce high-quality show prospects and companions.
-We enjoy training our dogs, competing in conformation shows, and spending lots of time with them doing a variety of other activities!
-We love our dogs dearly and are so proud of their accomplishments.
+Ann Cookson - I am the breeder of Xu-Fei Chinese Shar-Pei, located in Springfield, IL.
+Our dogs and puppies are raised in our home and are treated as part of our family.
+We are committed to producing high-quality show prospects and beloved companions.
+We enjoy training our dogs, participating in conformation shows, and spending quality time with them engaging in various activities.
+We love our dogs dearly and take great pride in their accomplishments.

 Little Mans Legacy